 1. Remove the yeast packet from under the lid of the can of Brewing Extract (you won’t be using this), then place the unopened can and the BrewMax LME's in hot tap water.

-2. Place 2 packets of the Chinook pellet hops into a hop sack tying them closed, then trim away excess material.
+2. Place 1 packet of the Columbus pellet hops into a hop sack tying them closed, then trim away excess material.

 3. Using the measuring cup, pour 12 cups of water into your clean 4-quart or larger pot, then open 1 packet of BrewMax LME - Smooth and pour into the cool water and stir to dissolve.
 Increase your heat to medium-high.
 Continue stirring constantly to keep the sugar from scorching.

-5. While waiting for the boil to finish (step 4) place remaining packet of Chinook pellet hops into a hop sack, tie them closed and then trim excess material.
+5. While waiting for the boil to finish (step 4) place the remaining packet of Columbus pellet hops into a hop sack, tie them closed, and then trim excess material.

-6. Once 60 minutes has passed (step 4), add the second hop sack with 1 packets of Chinook Hops.
+6. Once 60 minutes has passed (step 4), add the second hopsack with 1 packet of Columbus Hops.
 Then remove the pot from heat.

 7. Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 Then open the remaining packets of BrewMax LME - Smooth and pour this into the hot mixture in your pot and stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.